KI-Research-Services/CREDA_tools/README.md

 The image below depicts sample output with six distinct geocodes matched to a list with six shapes (WKT strings).
 ![image](https://user-images.githubusercontent.com/69352948/116015514-828a0f80-a607-11eb-9d64-a7c4332f0dad.png)
 The six shapes contain eight polygons (two of which, with ShapeIDs 6 & 7, are essentially identical).
-Only four of the five geocodes pierced a polygon among the shapes.
+Only five of the six geocodes pierced a polygon among the shapes.
 The first geocode (TempID=10 and TempIDZ=0) pierced one of the three polygons contained in the shape with ShapeID=0.
 The output contains the UBIDs for **all** three of the polygons even though only one of them was pierced.
-This is to support a richer approach to tracing relationships across data sources.
+This is to support a richer approach to tracing relationships across data sources (because polygons with the same ShapeID are presumed to be related in some meaningful way).

 ### Assigning UBIDs to a list of polygons